kidubo/ansible/README.md

  ```

- `ansible-playbook -t node ansible.yaml`  This is installing by tags\n
+ `ansible-playbook -t node ansible.yaml`  This is installing by tags

  `ansible-playbook -t zsh ansible.yaml`  This is installing by tags

  You may need to copy the .ssh folder from your older pc here is the link on how to Do it.